archivesspace/archivesspace/README_PREFIX.md

 However, if you are required run ArchivesSpace under a prefix e.g. http://example.com/myarchivesspace, then there will be a few extra steps to your deployment.

-1. For the version you're working with, go to the Github repository http://github.com/archivesspace/archivesspace/tree/v1.0.2 and click the `Download ZIP` button on the right of the screen.
+1. For the version you're working with, go to the Github repository e.g. http://github.com/archivesspace/archivesspace/tree/v1.0.2 and click the `Download ZIP` button on the right of the screen.
 This will download the ArchivesSpace source code to your machine.

-2. Unzip this file and create a directory called `config` and a file `config.rb`.
+2. Unzip this file and create a directory called `config` containing a file `config.rb`.
 Edit this file and add the following line with your desired deployment URL including the prefix:

      AppConfig[:frontend_url] = "http://example.com/myarchivesspace"